diegotorres03/web-components-repository/docs/lesson-2/section-2/steps.md

   ...
 ```

-Now lets add the private method `#registerFlipCardListeners()`, here we want to check if the user has found a pair (2 cards with the same emoji), if so, we want to mark those cards as paired, if not, just flip them back:
+Now lets add the private method `#registerFlipCardListeners()`, here we want to check if the user has found a pair (2 cards with the same emoji), if so, we want to mark those cards as paired, if not, just flip them back
 ```js
   ...
   #registerFlipCardListeners() {